loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-Driver grid
-in the Symfony Web Profiler page
+You can see all the Twig blocks in the Symfony Web-Profiler page.

-Twig Hooks list
+Here is the Twig Hooks list.

 Grid Hook contains the data_table hook which is a template.
 -->